Covid-19 guidance, tests, vaccinations, and self-isolation

 As always, your safety and wellbeing continue to be our utmost priority.

-We will take a safe and gradual approach to the lifting of any safety measures on campus.
-We will work closely with our community and local public health authorities on the best approach.
+We're working closely with our community and local public health authorities on the best approach.
 Our standards will always meet or exceed the standard contained within government guidance.
-We have carefully considered the Government’s evolving advice, and we have consulted with campus trade unions.
+We'll continue to consider the Government’s evolving advice, and consult with campus trade unions.

 Search our guidance